KJWilliamson/kjwilliamson/README.md

 <h1>Hello, I'm Kamela <img src="https://user-images.githubusercontent.com/24884380/190024340-ed537b96-a875-46a3-af98-7e0bb44da6ed.gif" width="35" height"35" /></h1>

 Bootcamp grad & self-taught developer who switched careers after falling in love with programming.
 I’m currently studying Javascript and looking to contribute to open source while looking for my first tech job.
 I have a wide variety of interests ranging from programming, VR, & augmented reality, to AI & Robotics.
 <br>
 <hr>
-I’m looking to collaborate on beginner front-end web development projects
+- 🌱 I’m looking to collaborate on beginner front-end web development projects
+- 🌱 I'm currently reviewing javascript and diving into React, Node, MongoDB and Express
 <br>
 <hr>
- In previous lives I have worked as an SEO & admin manager, blog and website developer, ghostwriter for client blogs and social media accounts, view my resumé <a href="https://kamelawilliamson.netlify.app/about.html">here</a>
+ In previous lives I have worked as an SEO & admin manager, blog and website developer, and a ghostwriter for client blogs and social media accounts, view my resumé <a href="https://kamelawilliamson.netlify.app/about.html">here</a>
 <hr>
 <br>
 FIND ME ON THE WEB 🌎